Disabled Vets, Troops Compete in First Warrior Games

 (Click photo for screen-resolution image);high-resolution image available.

-With the lighting of the ceremonial Olympic cauldron by National Football League hall of famer and U.S. Naval Academy graduate Roger Staubach, the much-anticipated inaugural Warrior Games
+With the lighting of the ceremonial Olympic cauldron by National Football League hall of famer and U.S. Naval Academy graduate Roger Staubach, the much-anticipated inaugural Warrior Games are under way.

 Some 200 wounded warriors and disabled veterans from all five branches of military service marched proudly down Irwin “Ike” Belk Olympic Path at the U.S. Olympic Training Center here yesterday evening in the games’ opening ceremony.